sagivba/sagiv-barhoom.me/_posts/2020-03-12-Oracle-DB-Gather-info-for-performance-tuning.md

 background: '/img/posts/engine.jpg'
 categories: Oracle
 ---
-# Gather info for performance tuning
+# Gather info for performance tuning on Oracle DB
 ## If you know what is running slow:
 1. Collect select statment from the programmer
 2. Get explain plans (text file)